AmosAidoo/sprint_guide/brilliant-sprints.md

 * **Project Leads - in charge of specific contribution areas or projects**

-    * Adjudicate decisions at the sprint
+    * Adjudicate decisions at the sprint.

-    * Points-of-contact for their initiative, project, or area
+    * Points-of-contact for their initiative, project, or area.

     * If you are planning a multi-day sprint, project leads should consider scheduling specific dates and times for focused, time-boxed collaboration within the larger event.